asift91/Manual_Migration/option1.md

             ```

 -   **Virtual Machine Scaleset**
-    -   VMSS instances are assigned with Private IP and can be accessable only with the Controller virtual machine which is associated with in the same Virtual Network.
+    -   VMSS instances are assigned with Private IP and can be accessable only with the controller virtual machine which is associated with in the same Virtual Network.
     -   For connecting the VMSS instance with private IP, need to have gateway enabled.
     -   [Deploy Virtual Network Gateway](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md) to set the gateway access to VMSS instances.
     -   Before accessing Virtual Machine Scaleset, please make sure that VMSS is password enabled.